 If the first ‘burning point’ was extending dilution, the second was protecting trade-unionists from military service, and the proposal to replace the ‘trade card’ scheme by a Schedule of Protected Occupations (SPO).
-Before 1916 Britain had relied on volunteering, and by October 1915 17.25 per cent of the engineering workforce had joined up.
+Until 1916 Britain had relied on volunteering, and by October 1915 17.25 per cent of the engineering workforce had joined up.
 Conscription was introduced not just to comb out potential soldiers but also to safeguard labour in home industries, Lloyd George warning that once skilled men were in the army it clung onto them.
 A ‘badging’ system allowed departments such as Munitions to protect men from call-up, and by late 1916 1.27 million badges had been allocated.
-Here again, however, the Somme casualties made the issue pressing.
+Here again, however, the Somme casualties helped force a reconsideration.
 The military members of the War Office’s Army Council warned that 940,000 more men were needed for 1917.
-‘Artificers’ (mechanics) were also required, to service the BEF’s expanding weaponry.
-Yet working-class enthusiasm for the war had faded, and one of the acutest ASE grievances concerned skilled men who were needed at home but whom recruiting officers were poaching: the union claimed 600 men had been debadged and taken into the army.
-An ASE delegation elicited from Lloyd George’s predecessor as Prime Minister, H.H.
-Asquith, a promise that ‘skilled men … ought not to be recruited for general [military] service’, and ‘we are to make the most economical use… - in the sense of the best adaptation of means to ends – of our best resources in the way of personnel for the purpose of the War’.
+‘Artificers’ (mechanics) were also required, to service the BEF’s expanding stock of weaponry.
+Yet working-class war enthusiasm had faded, and one of the acutest ASE grievances concerned skilled men who were needed at home but whom recruiting officers were poaching: the union claimed the army had debadged and called up 600 men.
+An ASE delegation elicited from Lloyd George’s predecessor as Premier, H.H.
+Asquith, a promise that ‘skilled men … ought not to be recruited for general [military] service’, and ‘we are to make the most economical use… of our best resources in the way of personnel for the purpose of the War’.
 In exchange for dilution, skilled men should be protected.
 Discussion was curtailed, however, by the November 1916 ‘Hargreaves strike’, which foreshadowed the following spring’s events.

-Leonard Hargreaves was a fitter with Vickers in Sheffield, whom the army called up in error.
-The local shop stewards convened a mass meeting to demand his return, and alerted other districts using motorcycle dispatch riders, as they did again in May 1917.
+Leonard Hargreaves was a Vickers fitter in Sheffield, whom the army called up in error.
+The local shop stewards convened a mass meeting to demand his return, and alerted other districts by using motorcycle dispatch riders, as they would again in May 1917.
 Over 10,000 workers participated in the stoppage, which the stewards threatened would continue until Hargreaves’s release.
 The Cabinet held an extraordinary meeting, Addison admitting that ‘I was alarmed and so were we all’.
-A sub-committee concluded that Hargreaves had been enlisted mistakenly, and once he appeared before another mass meeting, the stoppage ended.
+A ministerial sub-committee concluded that Hargreaves had been enlisted mistakenly, and once he appeared before another mass meeting, the stoppage ended.
 The authorities were humiliated, and Murphy deemed this episode the peak of shop steward influence.
 Moreover, it led on directly to the trade card scheme, which was agreed on 18 December.
-The scheme was negotiated in just two days and with the ASE alone – a procedure the government justified on the unconvincing grounds that fortuitously the ASE delegates were meeting in London.
-Further, it was ‘cloudily drawn’.
+The scheme was negotiated in just two days and with the ASE alone.
+Unsurprisingly, it was ‘cloudily drawn’.
 Citing Asquith’s pledge, it provided that fully trained ASE members who were either engaged in war work or had enrolled as War Munitions Volunteers would receive exemption cards from their union.
 The union side would ‘do their utmost’ to furnish BEF artificers.
-The employers had no role in this arrangement, which the Munitions Ministry and the union would administer, and which exempted an entire category of workers from military service.
+The employers had no role in this arrangement, which the Munitions Ministry and the union would administer, and which exempted an entire category of workers from call-up.